richstokes/AWS-budget-to-slack/README.md

 # AWS-budget-to-slack
 AWS Lambda function posts billing updates to your Slack channel.
+Built for Python3.6

 Requires you to create a Slack API application with an incoming webhook.